Chaizarriansyah/Chaizarriansyah/README.md

 I'm **Kay**, an Informatics student based in Medan, Indonesia.

-I'm currently learning Java — working through OOP concepts, data structures,exception handling,and Java Swing — with a foundation in C++ from earlier coursework.
+I'm currently learning Java, working through OOP concepts, data structures,exception handling,and Java Swing , with a foundation in C++ from earlier coursework.
 I'm also explore web development.

 My long-term goal is to become an internationally competitive software developer.